Essential-Inc/interview/readme.md

 The app must have the following capabilities:

 1. `AppointmentCard`s are togglable onClick.
 When clicked, they toggle their `isCompleted` status.
-2. `IncompleteAppointmentsCount` should give a count of all the appointments that are incomplete.
+2. `IncompleteAppointmentsCounter` should give a count of all the appointments that are incomplete.
 3. `SortToggle` should allow the user to sort the appointments by the `start` date, toggling between ascending and descending order.
 4. `WorkerFilter` should allow the user to select a particular worker they'd like to filter the schedule by.